 To consult the council meeting schedule or to view the agendas, the minutes of the council meetings, and the video recordings of the meetings, visit the council meetings page.

-The City of Dorval’s territory, which in January 2020 had a total of 14,536 domiciled voters and 23 non-domiciled voters, for a grand total of 14,559 voters, is divided into 6 electoral districts (average of 2,427 voters per district).
+The City of Dorval’s territory, which had 14,535 registered voters as of November 2, 2025, is divided into 6 electoral districts (average of 2,427 voters per district).
 Note that, unless otherwise indicated, the centre of the indicated traffic lanes and demarcations constitutes the effective limit.

 Elected representatives and municipal employees must respect a code of ethics and professional conduct, the principles of which are listed in the documents below.